luis198327/naughts-and-crosses/README.md

 This project is for educational use only.

-The deployed version of my game is here -> PROVIDE LINK
+The deployed version of my game is here -> [https://naughts-and-crosses-game.herokuapp.com/](https://naughts-and-crosses-game.herokuapp.com/

 <<screen shot>>